scrum-for-developers/worblehat-codequality/README.md

 # Workblehat code quality demo

+The worblehat code quality demo application can be used to show how to find and fix code smells (e.g. code duplication, cyclomatic redundancy, etc.), refactor code with IDE support and increase and measure the test coverage.
+It is designed to have a small boilerplate-footprint so changes have a huge effect on the metrics in sonar.

+## What does the application

+The application is a service that schedules an email notification to borrowers of books once per day.

-The worblehat code quality demo application retrieves all borrowed books from a (fake) database and checks if the books exceed the allowed borrowing duration.
+It retrieves all borrowed books from a (fake) database and checks if the books exceed the allowed borrowing duration.

-- In case a book is borrowed for more than three weeks (22 - 28 days), the application sends an email to the borrower with a reminder that there's only one week left to return the book .
+- In case a book is borrowed for more than three weeks (22 - 28 days), the application sends an email to the borrower with a reminder that there are only some days left to return the book .
 - After the fourth week (29 - 35 days) the borrower is informed that he has to pay a 1 € surcharge.
-- Every week after that (>=36 days) the borrower a reminder is sent and his surcharge is raised by 2€.
+- Every week after that (>=36 days) a reminder is sent to the borrower and his fee is raised by 2€ (for each week!).

-The application is designed to only have a small boilerplate-footprint so changes have a huge effect on the metrics in sonar.
-It can be used to demonstrate how to fix code smells (e.g. code duplication, cyclomatic redundancy, etc.) and refactor it according to one's taste.

 ## Prerequisites